zzyAJohn/ajohn.top/docs/notes/cs61a/lab05.md

 :::

 ### Q2: Insert Items
-Write a function that takes in a list , a value , and a value .
-It modified in place by inserting just after each value equal to in .
-It returns .sbeforeaftersafterbeforess
+Write a function that takes in a list s, a value before, and a value after.
+It modified s in place by inserting after just after each value equal to before in s.
+It returns s.

-Important: No new lists should be created.
+**Important**: No new lists should be created.

-Note: If the values passed into and are equal, make sure you're not creating an infinitely long list while iterating through it.
-If you find that your code is taking more than a few seconds to run, the function may be in an infinite loop of inserting new values.beforeafter
+Note: If the values passed into before and after are equal, make sure you're not creating an infinitely long list while iterating through it.
+If you find that your code is taking more than a few seconds to run, the function may be in an infinite loop of inserting new values.

 ```py
 def insert_items(s, before, after):